adelina-chachanidze/art_converter_webpage/readme.md

 ## Building the Project

-No build step is required as this is a Go application that can be run directly.

 The go.mod file is not included in this repository, so you'll need to set up the Go module before running the application:

 ```